jeffchen1118/django-amazingtutors/README.md

 ### MoSCoW Prioritization approaches

-As I am the product owner, project manager and the developer at the same time, I am actively prioritizing the product/project scope to justify time, resource and manpower to meet its MVP goal.
+As I am the product owner, project manager and developer at the same time, I am actively prioritizing the product/project scope to justify time, resource and manpower to meet its MVP goal.
 The user stories and acceptance criterias were reshaped along the way on a daily basis, representing the communications between roles during the project to make a very realistic approach to meet the final MVP goal while maintaining quality, productivity and performance.